Easy Sugared Cranberries perfect for charcuterie boards, holiday gifts, drink garnishes, and wowing your holiday party guests!

 Step 3 - With a slotted spoon transfer cranberries and transfer cranberries to a wire rack.

-Step 5 - working in batches roll cranberries in sugar until evenly coated.
+Step 5 - Working in batches roll cranberries in sugar until the sugar is evenly coating cranberries.

 Step 6 - Once you have rolled them in sugar dry cranberries on a parchment lined cookie sheet for at least an hour.